chhuang-one/sqxclib/doc/SqType.md

 * It is used to get name of structured data type in C and C++ code.
 * warning: You will get difference type name from C and C++ source code when you use gcc to compile because gcc's typeid(Type).name() will return strange name.

-#### 2.2.
-Define constant SqType with constant 'sorted' SqEntry pointer array
+#### 2.2. constant SqType use 'sorted' constant pointer array of SqEntry

-use C99 designated initializer to define struct that has 'sorted' SqEntry pointer array.
+1. use C99 designated initializer to define 'sorted' **pointer array** of SqEntry.
+2. define constant SqType to use **pointer array** of SqEntry.
+3. SqType.bit_field must set SQB_TYPE_SORTED.

 ```c
 /* sortedEntryPointers is 'sorted' entryPointers (sorted by name) */